facebook/screenshot-tests-for-android/index.md

 }
 ```

 We have an example of this at [SearchBarTest.java](https://github.com/facebook/screenshot-tests-for-android/blob/master/examples/app-example/src/androidTest/java/com/facebook/testing/screenshot/SearchBarTest.java).
-You can generate your screenshots using
+You can generate your screenshots using:

 ```bash
 $ gradle screenshotTests